 Here is a small but very useful trick.
 If you are a keyboard freak like me you will love this trick.
 We remember all run command shortcuts to quickly launch all Windows tools and control panel programs.
-Just like default run commands you can also create your own run commands in Windows.
+Did you know that just like the default run commands, you can also create your own run commands in Windows?

-Next open Run dialog box either from Start menu or by using [Windows] + [R] keyboard shortcut and type the name of the program in the dialog box to launch the program.
-For instance, I launch Windows Live Writer program by typing the string Writer in the Run dialog box.
-Have fun!
+Step 3: Finally, open the Run dialog box either from the Start menu or by using [Windows] + [R] keyboard shortcut and type the name of the program in the dialog box to launch the program.
+For instance, I launch the Microsoft Office Word program by typing the string Word in the Run dialog box.